add0203/User-authentication-api/README.md

 ### Technologies Used:

-Sure, here's a one-line description for each of the dependencies listed:
+here's a one-line description for each of the dependencies listed:

 1. **bcryptjs**: Library for hashing passwords using bcrypt algorithm with asynchronous support.
 2. **body-parser**: Middleware for parsing incoming request bodies in Express.js.